-Following the conference, the core group would advise the younger scholars on their papers, and the younger scholars would have until spring 2025 to submit them in final form.
-Meanwhile the core group would prepare an Introduction for the project volume, and a Research Assistant would help with formatting and consistency.
-All materials will then be submitted to Peter Ohlin at Oxford University Press-New York.
-The Balzan Foundation will be prominently acknowledged at the conference and in the volume.
+Following the conference, the core group will advise the younger scholars on their papers.
+The due date for all paper writers is August 2025, when the core group will review the papers, write the Introduction, and proceed with submitting the manuscript to Oxford University Press-New York.
+The Balzan Foundation will be prominently acknowledged in the volume, as it was at the conference.